KnowThePepper

 Its best jobs are fermented hot sauce, vinegar sauce, fruit hot sauce, chili oil, and dried powder where you can dilute the heat across many servings.
 Mango, pineapple, lime, garlic, carrot, and vinegar are useful partners because they give the pepper somewhere to sit besides raw burn.

 Wear gloves, keep the cutting board separate, and wash knives, lids, blender jars, and sink areas after use.
-If skin burn happens, the pepper burn guide is the better next step than guessing at home remedies while capsaicin keeps spreading.
+If skin burn happens, the pepper burn is the better next step than guessing at home remedies while capsaicin keeps spreading.

 Fresh 7 Pot Brain Strain pods are uncommon outside specialist growers, so most buyers encounter it as seed, seedlings, dried pods, powder, or hot sauce.
 Prefer listings that name the strain, species, color, origin story, and expected pod shape instead of generic superhot language.